ElektraInitiative/libelektra/doc/decisions/STEPS.md

 The label `merge` on the edges means that a decision PR must be merged before it can target the next step.

 > The first PR for a decision usually creates the decision in the "Drafts" state.
-> If during the reviews of this PR it becomes clear that the decision is further along, can be moved to "Problem Clear", "Alternatives Clear" or even "In Review" before the merge.
+> If during the reviews of this PR it becomes clear that the decision is further along, can be moved to "Problem Clear", "Solutions Clear" or even "In Review" before the merge.

 Short summary:

-1. The first PR for a decision is created as "Drafts" (recommended!), "Problem Clear", "Alternatives Clear" or "Decided".
+1. The first PR for a decision is created as "Drafts" (recommended!), "Problem Clear", "Solutions Clear" or "Decided".
 2. A decision PR that wants to merge a decision as "Decided" must:
    1. Only contain changes to one decision.
    2. Already start with the decision as "Decided".